Frequently asked questions

 - Join our mailing list for emails about all walks and other events

-- Join our Facebook group and get invitations to walks and other events (please note that some events where advance booking is required are not advertised on Facebook).
+- Join our Facebook group and get invitations to walks and other events (please note that on some events advance booking is required).

 Can I bring a dog?